Opening Hours Open 7 days a week

 Full service for ILR as a Tier 1 Entrepreneur migrant from inside the UK to cover our work until a decision on your ILR application From £2,000 + VAT To £4,000 + VAT

 The agreed fixed fee will depend on the complexity of the application and the volume of casework involved.
-In addition to our fixed fee, the applicant also has to pay the Home Office UKVI fees for the application.
+In addition to our fixed fee, the applicant must also pay the Home Office UKVI fees for the application.